NickRexrode/Rexrode-FBLA-NLC2019/README.md

 I've included the source code.
 You can either use GitHub to view it, or import it into your IDE to run it  I created this program in Eclipse on a computer with a 1920 x 1080 display.
 The Display is important because my constraints have been hit or miss.
 I've tried on a few other resolutions which have work; however, it may be distorted on some resolutions.

 Inside the Program, there is a help menu, which have tips and tricks about the program.

+To access parts of the program, you need to login.
+The two valid logins I made prior are: username:password admin:admin user:pass

 I'm always looking for ways to improve my code, so please leave feedback if you can :)